matthewjward/matthewjward.github.io/_posts/2024-08-07-citizen-ops.md

 ## Can we do better?

 Very often when an integration fails, it is a data problem.
-The receiving system may have different validation requirements on a field compared to the sending system, and what was acceptable to one system is not acceptble to the other.
+The receiving system may have different validation requirements on a field compared to the sending system, and what was acceptable to one system is not acceptable to the other.
 In my experience data isses are for more common than more technical issues, such as networking or authenitcation errors.

 Given that these errors are often better resolved by a business user than a technical person, I wondered if there is there a way to surface them in a more suitable fashion.